swaminathanj/DSA/Lectures.md

   10. Check if a linked list has a cycle

 ### ArrayList in Collections
-  - When to use LinkedList or ArrayList
+  - When to use LinkedList or ArrayList?

 ---